Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 Win-Win Negotiations

-Negotiation is an integral part of business meetings.
+Negotiation is an integral part of professional meetings.
 In Canadian business settings, the focus is on reaching a mutually beneficial agreement when planning a negotiation.

 Canadian professionals encourage a collaborative approach rather than hard-end bargaining.
 Companies should avoid exaggerating their strengths or the benefits of their services or products.
 Being too aggressive or pushy in negotiations may not help you get any benefits from the Canadian business fraternity.